Creating print ready covers to publisher specs

 • This info can then be used to create and check files are in sync with production requirements

-By simply entering a book's ISBN, the relevant information – e.g. Book title, RRP, binding style and trim page size – is instantly retrieved making it quicker and more accurate when creating covers.
+By simply entering a book's ISBN the relevant information – e.g. Book title, imprint, price, binding style and trim page size – is instantly retrieved, making the process quicker and more accurate when creating covers.

-This info is used to check and alert the user if the design or the data has become out of sync. e.g. a price change.
+This info is used to check and alert the user if the design or the data has become out of sync, e.g. if a price changes.

-GreenLight Pro does not connect to bibiographic data so users won't see this dialog and are asked to enter the publication specifications manually.
+GreenLight Pro does not connect to bibiographic data so users are always asked to enter the publication specifications manually.

 GreenLight icon